-Yet, a focus on nutrition is largely missing from the health care system- explaining so much about the rising disease burdens, costs, and inequities in diet-related illnesses in recent decades.
+Yet, a focus on nutrition is largely missing from the health care system - explaining so much about the rising disease burdens, costs, and inequities in diet-related illnesses in recent decades.
 Food is Medicine - integration of sensible food-based interventions to treat and prevent disease - must play a critical role in reversing these growing burdens.

-- 1 in 2 American adults have diabetes or prediabetes - 3 in 4 have overweight or obesity - 9 in 10 have suboptimal cardiometabolic health - Even among teens, 1 in 4 have prediabetes, 1 in 4 have overweight or obesity, and in 1 in 8 have fatty liver disease - Poor diets are estimated to cause more than 500,000 deaths each year.
-This is due to too little intake of fruits, vegetables, nuts, whole grains, seafood, and polyunsaturated fats; and too much salt, processed meat, and sugary drinks
+- One in 2 U.S. adults has diabetes or prediabetes, 3 in 4 have overweight or obesity, and 14 in 15 have suboptimal cardiometabolic health. - Even among teens, 1 in 4 have prediabetes, 1 in 4 have overweight or obesity, and in 1 in 8 have fatty liver disease. - Poor diets are estimated to cause more than 500,000 deaths each year.
+This is due to too little intake of fruits, vegetables, nuts, whole grains, seafood, and healthy fats; and too much salt, processed meat, and sugary drinks.